1. Home

 Some food processing methods are essential to preservation and may even have a positive impact on the nutritional quality of food.
 The addition of vitamin D to milk, for example, is beneficial.

 Other food processing methods can, however, have a negative impact on health because they increase the amount of fat, sugar and sodium in food.
-These methods create highly processed foods with a lower nutritional value and are less benefical for health.
+These methods create processed and highly processed foods — referred to in this text as processed foods — with a lower nutritional value.

-• are high in added sugar, sodium and saturated and trans fat;
+• may be high in added sugar, sodium and saturated and trans fat

-• contain food additives that are used, for instance, as colouring agents, thickeners, emulsifiers or preservatives.
-These added substances alter the characteristics of the food and lower its nutritional value.
+• may contain food additives that are used, for instance, as colouring agents, thickeners, emulsifiers or preservatives.
+These added substances alter the characteristics of the food and lower its nutritional value

 Sodium